G20: World's biggest economies to discuss COVID, climate and recovery

 The summit comes on the eve of the UN's climate change conference, the COP26, which starts on Monday in Glasgow.
 Italy hopes world leaders will set a deadline to reach net-zero greenhouse gas emissions.

-The leaders of the Group of Twenty will meet at the Nuvola Convention Center in the Italian capital’s EUR neighbourhood from October 30 to October 31.
+Italian Prime Minister Mario Draghi welcomed world leaders on Saturday at the Nuvola Convention Centre in the Italian capital’s EUR neighbourhood.

 Russian President Vladimir Putin and China’s Xi Jinping will attend only by video link.